localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 )
 ```

-Above CDK enhancements are wrapped in what we call "if-local blocks", which are only executed when cdk finds itself in a local environment.
+The CDK enhancements are wrapped in what we call "if-local blocks," which are only executed when CDK detects that it is in a local environment.

 ```python
 if is_local_development:
   # Do something that's only needed for the local deployment
 ```

-Of course we don't want similar mount points for ECS tasks, or buckets called "hot-reload" in production, so be sure to make use of "if-local blocks" where necessary!
+Of course, we don't want similar mount points for ECS tasks or buckets named `hot-reload` in production, so be sure to use "if-local blocks" where necessary!

 ### LocalStack Extensions

 [LocalStack Extensions](https://docs.localstack.cloud/user-guide/extensions/) provide a straightforward way to start custom service emulators together with LocalStack.
 As part of our effort to improve the user experience for extensions, we have released a couple of new extensions that we also actively use internally.

-Our development & testing workflows make use of the [Stripe](https://pypi.org/project/localstack-extension-stripe/) and [Mailhog](https://pypi.org/project/localstack-extension-Mailhog/) extensions - both locally and in CI.
+Our development & testing workflows make use of the [Stripe](https://pypi.org/project/localstack-extension-stripe/) and [Mailhog](https://pypi.org/project/localstack-extension-mailhog/) extensions - both locally and in CI.
 We configure LocalStack to start with these extensions automatically by setting the following environment variable:

 ```bash
 EXTENSION_AUTO_INSTALL=localstack-extension-mailhog,localstack-extension-stripe